arc64/www.tecks.co.nz/books/the-effects-of-instructional-events/presentation-prompting-and-practice-variables/prompting-variables-and-their-effects/effects-of-different-procedures-for-fading-behaviour-prompts.md

 ---
+has_children: false
 layout: default
+nav_order: 11
-title: "Effects of different procedures for fading behaviour prompts "
+title: 'Effects of different procedures for fading behaviour prompts '
-nav_order: Effectsofdifferentproceduresforfadingbehaviourprompts
-has_children: false
 ---
 # Effects of different procedures for fading behaviour prompts